2 Samuel 1: Saul's death was reported to David (1:1–16)

-This chapter is a conclusion to the narrative about Saul and David.
+This chapter concludes the narrative about Saul and David.
 It opened with an Amalekite reporting to David about Saul's death which is an entirely different account to the one in 1 Samuel 31:3–5, because this messenger claimed he killed Saul on the dying king's request and as proof he presented the king's crown and armlet to David.
 The most likely explanation of the discrepancy is that the Amalekite was lying in order to gain favor with David.
-He came with 'clothes torn and dirt on his head' to show signs of grief, this could have been contrived to give authenticity to his account, as it is more probable that he stumbled on Saul's body when he was searching for plunders in Mount Gilboa, so he immediately stripped him of his crown and armlet, then saw in this an opportunity to get rewards from the next king.
+He came with 'clothes torn and dirt on his head' to show signs of grief; this could have been contrived to give authenticity to his account, as it is more probable that he stumbled on Saul's body when he was searching for plunder on Mount Gilboa.
+Hence, he immediately stripped him of his crown and armlet, then saw in this an opportunity to get rewards from the next king.
 However, the messenger describes himself as 'a resident alien' (gēr), who was bound by the laws of his adopted community (Leviticus 24:22), so his disregard for the sanctity of 'the LORD'S anointed' should be punished by death.
-This narrative confirms once again David's respect for YHWH's anointed, and also exonerates David entirely of the events leading to his succession, that David came innocently to be in possession of Saul's crown and armlet.
+This narrative confirms once again David's respect for YHWH's anointed, and also exonerates David entirely of the events leading to his succession; David came innocently to be in possession of Saul's crown and armlet.